hkim8877/hkim8877/README.md

-<h1 align="center">👋 Welcome to my GitHub! 🚀</h1>
+<h1 align="center">👋 Welcome to my GitHub! </h1>

 🌱 Hi, I’m Jean, a former accountant from Toronto who found a new passion in coding.

 🔎 My love for numbers and pattern recognition now fuels my problem-solving in software development at Hive Helsinki.

+🐾 Outside of code, I’m with my partner and our three rescued cats from South Korea: 🐈🐈🐈‍⬛